a1essar/happycms/README.md

 composer install
 </pre>

-Copy files of happycms/lib/Web/ to your www directory
+Copy files of happycms/lib/public/ to your public directory